Solving Dynamic Optimization Problems to a Specified Accuracy: An Alternating Approach using Integrated Residuals: Integrated residual methods

 For certain simple problems, $r$ may be expressed analytically for precise computation.
-However, for the majority of practical problems, numerical integration with quadrature rules of sufficiently high order can be used, i.e. \eqref{eqn: ResidualMinimizationOrg} can be replace by
+However, for the majority of practical problems, numerical integration with quadrature rules of sufficiently high order can be used, i.e. the objective in \eqref{eqn: ResidualMinimizationOrg} can be replace by